 In 1969, a committee created the Chief Quabachi concept as a mascot for the school.
 This Indian Chief (and accompanying legend) was used as a mascot until 1989.
 In 1995, the university welcomed Sycamore Sam to the ISU family.
 The blue-and-white creature is a favorite among young and old alike.

-This week consists of a variety of exciting student activities in celebration of spring, including the Tandem race (see below), bed races, air band competitions and more.
+This spirit week is annually held in April and consists of a variety of student activities in celebration of spring, including the Tandem race (see below), Battleship, Spring Sing, service learning opportunities and more.

 Student Media was created in 2012 in a merger of Student Publications and electronic media outlets under Academic Affairs.
-Since then, in addition to operating the Indiana Statesman, Sycamore Video, and WISU-FM; Student Media has grown to include The Sycamore, a digital yearbook; Syc Creations, a client-driven video and web production group; the Indiana State Sports Network, which produces video for ESPN3; WZIS, a student-staffed station created when WISU converted to a public radio format; and the Center for Innovation in Technology and Digital Media.
-While the center is our newest venture, Student Media outlets have been a part of the Indiana State experience for decades.
-The Statesman dates back to 1895 and WISU first went on the air in the early 1960s.
-The Sycamore, long an institution at Indiana State, was suspended in 1993 and revived in 2013-14.
+Since then, in addition to operating the Indiana Statesman, Sycamore Video, and WISU-FM, Student Media has grown to include The Sycamore, a digital yearbook; Syc Creations, a client-driven video and web production group; the Indiana State Sports Network, which produces video for ESPN3; WZIS, a student-staffed station created when WISU converted to a public radio format; and the Center for Innovation in Technology and Digital Media.

 In 1921 a contest was held to pick a name for the athletic teams at what was then called the Indiana State Normal School.
 Until this time, the term "Fighting Teachers" was frequently used in press accounts of athletic contests.
 In January 1922, it was announced that the name Sycamores had won a popular vote of the student body.
 Indiana State University has used this team name ever since.